crcn/thyme/README.md

 What's this?
 ------------

-A queue / time manager for brazln based apps, kinda like cron jobs.
+A queue / time manager for beanpole based apps, kinda like cron jobs.

 What can it do?
 ---------------